 - Rubber calf-length “wellington”-style boots are necessary (specially in the wetter part of the year however we get rain year round).
 Local hardware stores near us sell them for around $10 a pair, unless your size is 44 (European size) or higher, in which case you’ll have to look in a bigger city to find that size.
 For short stays we may have spare ones you can borrow if you have smaller sizes.

 - Rechargeable Flashlight or headlamp (something like this)

 - Poncho (something like this) or umbrella (can be purchased locally)

 - Long-sleeve pants and shirts (good in the evening when there are gnats)

-- If you are volunteering you must bring your own tent, or arrange with us beforehand to use one of ours if we will have one available.
-Usually the house and cabins are full and we have most volunteers staying in tents.
+- If you are volunteering you must bring your own tent, or arrange with us beforehand to use one of ours if we have one available.
+If interested in renting a room or cabin please check the Room Rental page and ask us about availability.

 - Bring a sleeping pad and sleeping bag/bedding.
 The inflatable camping pads don’t tend to last long.
 A foam pad may be better, or, the most comfortable pad we’ve seen so far is this style of Thai roll-up sleeping pad.
 You should be able to find a foam sleeping pad at Mall del Rio in Cuenca for $12, if you are passing through there on your way here.
 Either at the camping store or the Coral.

 - Good thick socks (calf-length, otherwise the gnats will bite your ankles in the evenings.)